Get started with Amazon DocumentDB elastic clusters - Amazon DocumentDB

 Encryption must be enabled for elastic clusters.

-9. In the Backup section, edit the fields according to your backup requirements.
+7. In the Backup section, edit the fields according to your backup requirements.
+For test purposes, you can retain the default settings.

-Screenshot of the Backup pane showing the steps to configure the cluster backup window.
+Screenshot of the Backup dialog showing the steps to configure the cluster backup window.

 1. Backup retention period—In the list, choose the number of days to keep automatic backups of this cluster before deleting them.